yoreei/p2d2/docs/stats.md

 # Statistics for the Optimizer

 To obtain as much value from the benchmarks as possible, a flexible benchmarking framework will be built.
-Ideally, we should have the following variables:
+Ideally, we should have the factors:

-- scale10 / scale20 / scale30 /... scale200 (tpch scale factor used in the benchmark)
+1. scale10 / scale20 / scale30 /... scale200 (tpch scale factor used in the benchmark)

-- warm_up / no_warm_up
+2. warm_up / no_warm_up

-- drop_cache / no_drop_cache
+3. index / no_index

-- opt_include / opt_exclude / no_opt  (if optimization time should be included/excluded or if not optimization should be performed)
+4. opt_include / opt_exclude / no_opt  (if optimization time should be included/excluded or if not optimization should be performed)

-- net_local / net_lan / net_wan ("stealing" this from the Don't hold my data hostage paper)
+5. net_local / net_lan / net_wan ("stealing" this from the Don't hold my data hostage paper)

-And the following measurements:
+And the following response variables:

 wall_time, db_time, mem_usage_db, mem_usage_py, network_utilization, cpu utilization

 ## The measurements in-depth:

 - What does mem_usage mean?
-Average, Maximum?
+Average / *Maximum*?
+- What tool(s) do we use to perform the measurements? is *top* enough?
 - At what interval should they be measured to balance correctness/performance impact?
 - How do we measure mem_usage_db?
 Do we take the (peak/average) mem usage und substract the idle mem usage?
-- What tool(s) do we use to perform the measurements?

 ### wall_time